The Puzzle Place: Broadcast

+Reruns aired until March 31, 2000, when the show was replaced by Between the Lions on the schedule lineup.
+It became one of PBS Kids' most popular series on the line-up since Sesame Street.
 Besides the PBS stations in the United States, the series also aired on TV Cultura in Brazil, Discovery Kids in Latin America, RTP in Portugal, Israeli Educational Television in Israel, Fox Kids in Scandinavia, Kids Station in Japan, Channel 5 in the UK, and ABC Kids in Australia.

 Home media

 During its launch, Sony Wonder released The Puzzle Place on VHS.